thefonso/api_provider/readme.md

       validates_uniqueness_of :email
     end

-Thus in model we have validated email and other things, the user calling our API must provide these things.
+In model we have validated email and other things, the user calling our API must provide these things.
 Thus while creating a user the caller must pass :email, :first_name and :last_name. we will generate password dynamically and let the user change it later on.

-Note: on line one of our users controller we have "class Api::UsersController".
+Note: Below on line one of our users controller we have "class Api::UsersController".
-You will need to create an "api" folder inside your app/controllers directory.
+You will need to create an "api" folder like so... app/controllers/api/users_controller.rb directory.

 STEP 3 : generating the users controller